 I am 40+ and just completed my A.A. in Diversified Studies, and am continuing my studies at Langston University in Langston, Oklahoma.
-I am working on a Dual Bachelors (B.S. in Corrections and B.A. in Sociology).
+I am working on my Bachelor's (B.S. in Corrections with a minor in Sociology).
 I am a formerly incarcerated inmate of the ODOC and FBOP.
 I have been out of custody for over a decade.

 I am posting a few quick links for anyone interested to review.
 Smart recovery is an evidence-based recovery program, and possibly an excellent alternative to AA/NA, I have even heard of people doing both.
 The program is NIDA approved and currently available in Oklahoma in 2 locations in the Edmond, Oklahoma area.
 AA/NA is a great program, but we can always offer alternatives for those who need them!
 Many people with addiction issues do not want to participate in religious programs, and that should not be their only option.
 Studies show Smart Recovery has better efficacy for people who are not religious.
 The end goal is recovery.

 2nd Annual Prisoner Injustice Rally at the Oklahoma State Capitol

 Oklahoma prisoner Injustices, Journeys to Justice, and Shad Hagan-Criminal Justice Reform and solutions are uniting for the 2nd Annual Prisoner Injustice rally!
 Tentative date Dec, 3rd 2020

 It's time for ALL Oklahomans and ALL reform groups to show unity at the Capitol!
 If just one person per current or past inmate comes, we will overflow the Capitol.
 And we will be heard!

 If you want to speak at the rally, send an email and include your story, name and phone number to:

 or contact any of the three groups listed above!
 All groups are welcome to come and rally with us !!!

 All three of the groups listed above are on Facebook.
 If your group would like to join us please like our page and send us a message or send us an email.

 Anyone impacted whether it is a current inmate, ex-offender, rehabilitated offenders, family, friend, politician, or criminologist.
 Please let us know!
 Whatever the specific situation, we all need to unite together!!!